Managing the World Heritage Area

 - The maintenance of outstanding universal values and integrity of the Property.

 The committee also has input into the drafting and review of management plans.
-Committee members in November 2016 are:
+Committee members from 27 May 2020 are:

 Professor Diana Walker, Science/technical